Poe Textile Mill: Poe Village

 Like many mills in the South, Poe Mill was adjacent to a mill town which was named Poe Village, which F. W. Poe often referred to as his "little New York".
 Employees living in Poe Village had their days begin with the sound of the mill whistle which began blasting at 5:30 a.m.
 The whistle would also go off when shifts were to begin and for both lunch and dinnertime.
+After the mill was abandoned, the area was filled with homeless people, and one person even found a person shot near his house, and for these reasons, many residents called for the mill to be taken down.
+In 1922, one of the weave room overseers, D. W. League, achieved first-place for the "If I Were Building A Mill" contest hosted by the Southern Textile Bulletin.
+He won $25 from the competition, beating dozens of other Southern mill employees with his detailed description of how he would build a mill.

 In the early 2000s, primarily investors bought the houses, and the people who did buy them to live in them were mostly renters.
 As of 2023, the village had 188 single-family housing units with a median market value of $58,780.

 In 1950, three years after Ely & Walker purchased the mill and village, the village was sold to the workers.
 This meant that the mill workers could own their own homes and the company wouldn't have to pay security, upkeep, street repair, and recreation.
 Since 1990, the Greenville County Redevelopment Authority has supplied $2,860,000 for the redevelopment and improving of the village.
 That agency successfully brought 75% of the homes in the village up to code between 1990 and 1993, introduced a new underground drainage system, and upgraded the streets.
 In early 2024, a tip to Greenville County deputies revealed a stash of 13 guns, 2 pounds of cocaine, 7 pounds of marijuana, 1.3 grams of meth, 1 gram of crack, and 34,000 dollars stored in the Poe Mill Community and another location.